 Medicaid recipients who qualify and become enrolled in MMA will receive all health care services (other than long-term care) from a managed care plan.
 Medicaid recipients who qualify and become enrolled in LTC will receive long-term care services from a Long-term Care managed care plan.

-What does the Statewide Medicaid Managed Care program do?
+What does the Statewide Medicaid Managed Care program provide?

-Florida’s SMMC program is changing the way Medicaid health care services are provided.
-This means that Medicaid members will receive their health care services through a managed care plan.
-Keep in mind that MMA plans will cover services such as prescriptions, doctors’ visits and hospital stays.
+Medicaid members receive their health care services through a managed care plan.
+MMA plans cover services such as prescriptions, doctors’ visits and hospital stays.